Early retirement for teachers. Can you afford to retire early?

-When I recently asked teachers for their views on their retirement, I did not expect to receive the volume of response that I did.
-This is clearly something that is concerning many teachers in the UK.
-There are many, many teachers who wish to retire early from teaching.
+Early retirement for teachers is a hot topic.
+When I recently asked teachers for their views on teachers early retirement, I did not expect to receive the volume of response that I did.
+It’s something that is concerning many teachers in the UK.
+There are a huge proportion of teachers who wish to retire early from teaching.

 The new normal pension age for anyone entering the profession today is the same as their state pension age, which, for the youngest in our school communities, is 68.
 In the survey only two teachers wanted to work until they are 67-68, yet only 5% of teachers surveyed know that they will be able to afford to leave teaching at their ideal retirement age.